libp2p/docs/content/tutorials/getting-started/go.md

 )

 func main() {
+    // The context governs the lifetime of the libp2p node.
+	// Cancelling it will stop the the host. ctx, cancel := context.WithCancel(context.Background())
+	defer cancel()
 	// start a libp2p node with default settings node, err := libp2p.New()
 	if err != nil {